ghc/ghc/docs/users_guide/exts/pragmas.rst

     :where: declaration or module name

-    The ``WARNING`` pragma allows you to attach an arbitrary warning to a particular function, class, type, or module.
+    The ``WARNING`` pragma allows you to attach an arbitrary warning to a particular function, class, type, export field or module.

 .. pragma:: DEPRECATED

     :where: declaration or module name

-    A ``DEPRECATED`` pragma lets you specify that a particular function, class, type, or module is deprecated.
+    A ``DEPRECATED`` pragma lets you specify that a particular function, class, type, export or module is deprecated.

-There are two ways of using these pragmas.
+There are three ways of using these pragmas.

 -  You can work on an entire module thus: ::